 Some Bigfoot (aka Sasquatch/Yeti) researchers believe the Mysterious Ape Island, In the Pacific Northwest, may actually hold the missing clues to unraveling the elusive mystery of the legendary Sasquatch.

-Recently profiled and investigated by the show MonsterQuest, the Vancouver Island is a densely forested land mass located about 70 miles northwest of Seattle, Washington.
-The island is divided from Canada’s mainland by water and is a well-liked destination for hikers, hunters and quite possibly something terrifying and elusive to humans.
-Population of about 750,000.
+Recently profiled and investigated by the show MonsterQuest, Vancouver Island is a densely forested landmass located about 70 miles northwest of Seattle, Washington.
+The island is divided from Canada’s mainland by water and is a well-liked destination for hikers, hunters, and quite possibly something terrifying and elusive to humans.
+The population of about 750,000.